TryGhost/wp-ghost-exporter/readme.txt

 Install it, then go to Tools -> Export to Ghost.

 == Changelog ==

+= 0.0.4 =
+* There was a schema change in 0.3.2 or somewhere near that.
+Basically the way tags work changed, thus the exporter had to be reworked.

 = 0.0.3 =
 * Fixed a typo I left in the previous version causing everything to not work...
 Sorry...